cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 call this the "gadget polynomial".
-Polynomial evaluation is linear, which means that, in the distributed setting, the Client can disseminate additive shares of the gadget polynomial that the Aggregators then use to compute additive shares of each gadget output.
-This allows each Aggregator to compute its share of `C(x)` locally.
+Polynomial evaluation is linear, which means that, in the distributed setting, the Client can disseminate additive shares of the gadget polynomial that the Aggregators then use to compute additive shares of each gadget output, allowing each Aggregator to compute its share of `C(x)` locally.

-There is one more wrinkle, however: It is still possible for a malicious prover to produce a gadget polynomial that would result in `C(x)` being computed incorrectly.
-To prevent this, the verifier (or the Aggregators in the distributed setting) performs a probabilistic test to check that the gadget polynomial is well-formed.
-This test and the procedure for constructing the gadget polynomial are described in detail in {{flp-generic-construction}}.
+There is one more wrinkle, however: It is still possible for a malicious prover to produce a gadget polynomial that would result in `C(x)` being computed incorrectly, potentially resulting in an invalid input being accepted.
+To prevent this, the verifier performs a probabilistic test to check that the gadget polynomial is well-formed.
+This test, and the procedure for constructing the gadget polynomial, are described in detail in {{flp-generic-construction}}.

 #### Extensions {#flp-generic-overview-extensions}